xiiizoux/mcp-prompt-server/README.md

 ## Overview

-The MCP Prompt Server is a Node.js application that leverages the Model Context Protocol (MCP) to expose a collection of Large Language Model (LLM) prompts as callable tools.
-It allows for dynamic loading of prompts from local files and provides tools for managing and interacting with these prompts.
-This server is designed to guide AI models like Claude in performing specific tasks by providing them with structured prompts.
+The MCP Prompt Server is a pure MCP tool that provides a collection of Large Language Model (LLM) prompts as callable tools.
+It allows for dynamic loading of prompts from YAML files and provides tools for managing and interacting with these prompts.
+This tool is designed to guide AI models like Claude in performing specific tasks by providing them with structured prompts.

 ## Features

 * **Dynamic Prompt Loading:** Loads prompt definitions from YAML files located in the `src/prompts` directory.
-* **MCP Tool Exposure:** Each loaded prompt is automatically exposed as an individual MCP tool.
+* **MCP Tool Integration:** Provides a set of MCP tools for managing prompts.
-* **Management Tools:**
+* **Core Management Tools:**
-    * `get_prompt_names`: Lists all currently available prompt tools (supports filtering by category and tags).
+    * `get_prompt_names`: Lists all currently available prompt names.
-    * `search_prompts`: Searches prompts based on keywords, categories, and tags with pagination support.
     * `get_prompt_details`: Retrieves detailed information about a specific prompt.
     * `reload_prompts`: Reloads all prompt files from the disk, updating the available tools.
-* **Dynamic Prompt Creation and Management:**
+* **Prompt Template Support:**
+    * `get_prompt_template`: Provides a YAML template for creating new prompts.
-    * `add_new_prompt`: Dynamically adds new prompts without manually creating files and restarting.
+    * `create_prompt`: Creates new prompts from YAML content and saves them to disk.
-    * `update_prompt`: Updates existing prompts with new content or metadata.
-    * `delete_prompt`: Removes prompts from the server.
-* **Batch Operations:**
-    * `export_prompts`: Exports prompts based on filters for backup or migration.
-    * `import_prompts`: Imports multiple prompts at once.
-    * `batch_update_prompts`: Updates multiple prompts with the same changes.
-* **Metadata Support:**
-    * `get_all_tags`: Retrieves all tags and their usage frequency.
-    * `get_all_categories`: Lists all categories and their usage frequency.
 * **TypeScript-Based:** Written in TypeScript for enhanced robustness and maintainability.
-* **Simple Deployment:** Supports local deployment with Express server for easy setup and testing.

 ## Project Structure

 ```
 mcp-prompt-server/
 ├── src/
-│   ├── api-adapter.js   # API adapter for Express server
-│   ├── config.ts        # Configuration management
+│   ├── index.ts         # Main MCP tool implementation
-│   ├── storage/         # Storage interface implementations
+│   ├── types.ts         # TypeScript type definitions
-│   └── prompts/         # Directory containing prompt definition files (YAML)
+│   ├── prompts/         # Directory containing prompt definition files (YAML)
+│   └── templates/       # Directory containing templates for new prompts
-├── server.js            # Express server implementation
+├── mcp_config.json      # MCP configuration file
 ├── package.json         # Project metadata and dependencies
 ├── tsconfig.json        # TypeScript compiler options
 ├── README.md            # English README